 Students are required to apply for financial aid on an annual basis in order to receive consideration for a club scholarship.
 The club scholarship is not automatically renewed.

 All students applying for financial aid should be fairly evaluated by the club's scholarship committee on the basis of eligibility as determined by the University's Office of Financial Aid.

 Students must be selected without any regard to athletic ability.

 A club scholarship will be used to enhance a student's already existing financial aid package by reducing the student's loan and /or work-study in the following manner (the amount of the club scholarship will determine the level of reduction):

 - The Notre Dame Subsidized Loan will first be reduced to $0.

-- Then, Federal Work-Study will be reduced to $0.
+- Then, Federal Work-Study may be reduced to $0.

-- Then, the Federal Direct Subsidized Loan will be reduced to $0.
+- Next, the Federal Direct Subsidized Loan may be reduced to $0.